Differentially Private Federated Learning: A Systematic Review: FL and DP Models

 \subsubsection{Shuffle Model}

-In recent years, research has introduced the shuffle differential privacy model, built upon the foundation of LDP.
-It adds a trusted shuffler\footnote{Some researchers also assume the shuffler is semi-honest \cite{goldreich2009foundations}, where the cryptography-based protocol is required to perform a secure shuffle without accessing the values.
-Since there exist many secure shuffle protocols handling this case, we can simply assume it's honest and pay attention on the part of DP.} between the server and the clients, which shuffles the data items submitted by clients to achieve anonymization.
+The shuffle differential privacy model, built upon the foundation of LDP.
+It adds a trusted shuffler between the server and the clients, which shuffles the data items submitted by clients to achieve anonymization.
 In shuffle model, each client satisfies privacy guarantee of LDP when facing shuffler, and then achieves privacy guarantee of DP when facing the server since the shuffled data forms a dataset and generates the notion of neighborhood dataset.

 The shuffle model originated from the framework of \emph{Encode, Shuffle, Analyze} proposed by Bittau et al.~\cite{bittau2017prochlo} and is formally defined by Cheu et al. \cite{cheu2019distributed}.
 Following these works, a protocol in the shuffle model consists of three components $\mathcal{P}={\mathcal{A}\circ\mathcal{S}\circ\mathcal{R}^{n}}$, aiming to achieve $(\epsilon_c,\delta)$-DP.
 Here, $\mathcal{R}:\mathbb{X}\rightarrow\mathbb{Y}$ is a local randomizer executed on the client side, usually assumed to satisfy $\epsilon_l$-LDP. ${\mathcal{S}:\mathbb{Y}^{n}\to\mathbb{Y}^{n}}$ is a shuffler that applies a random permutation to its inputs, achieving anonymity. ${\mathcal{A}:\mathbb{Y}^{n}}\to\mathbb{Z}$ is the analyzer, aggregating the received values for statistics.
 According to the post-processing invariance, if the protocol $\mathcal{M} = \mathcal{S}\circ\mathcal{R}^{n}$ satisfies $(\epsilon_c,\delta)$-DP, the whole protocol $P$ also satisfies $(\epsilon_c,\delta)$-DP.
 Thanks to the anonymity brought by shuffling, each user's privacy can be not only by their local randomization but also the randomness provided by other clients, leading to a smaller centralized privacy loss (i.e., $\epsilon_c$) compared to the used local privacy budget (i.e., $\epsilon_l$), just like the Figure~\ref{figure: shuffle model} shown.
 In theory, we call this phenomenon privacy amplification, which leads to an around $O(\sqrt{n})$ more minor privacy loss $\epsilon_c$ \cite{balle2019privacy, erlingsson2019amplification}.
 This also reflects that to achieve a similar privacy level (corresponding to the same $\epsilon$), less noise is required for the local randomizer.